What chimpanzees teeth reveal about the human diet: We are frugivores!

 The appearance of the chimpanzee and human teeth is strikingly similar.
 We can even see with our own eyes how much our dentition resembles each other – compared to a cow or dog.
 That’s why we just love the chimpanzee smile, as we can recognize ourselves in it!
 And the anatomical comparison confirms the similarities.

 Further, the dentition structural similarities suggest a similar function – which calls for the conclusion that the dietary biology of humans is highly likely closely related to the one of chimpanzees – a high-fruit diet!
+This conclusion is supported by two main features: the bunodont molars and incisor shape are typical for frugivorous primates in chimpanzees and humans!

 The main morphological difference lies in the bigger canine size in male chimpanzees, which does not seem to play a major role in diet (meat-eating), but rather social behavior.
 Further, there is one trait (enamel thickness) that points towards an adaptation of humans to temperate climates and the foods of temperate climates when they migrated out of the tropics.
 They had to survive in sub-optimal habitats for frugivores – while chimpanzees did not.
-This does not mean though, that humans are not still very-well adapted to a highly frugivorous diet.
+This does not mean, though, that humans are not still very well adapted to a highly frugivorous diet.

 Our frugivorous cousins’ teeth are so similar to our own that it is very hard to deny that the species-appropriate diet is probably extremely similar.
 Here is where instinctual knowledge might answer some of the remaining open questions: what foods look, smells, and taste good to us when coming straight from nature?
 No cooking, seasoning or other processing allowed, though…